+10.19 Potential positive impacts:
-Policy SP4 has a positive relationship with this objective, as do the supporting policies relating ENV2 and 3.
-Polices on protecting open space from development could also help protect the landscape quality.

-- Development of some regeneration sites could help in improving the landscape quality where they have a been long-empty industrial sites that result in a poor quality urban fringe. - Policy ENV3 should also help in the protection of special landscapes and enhance the transition from urban to rural.

-Any of the proposed development on the periphery of towns and villages areas will have to be of a high quality design to protect the landscape quality.

-Implementation of a Green Infrastructure strategy for the County Borough will help identify areas of landscape in need of enhancing as part of multifunctional greenspace.
+- Policy SP4 has a positive relationship with this objective, as do the supporting policies relating ENV2 and 3.
+Polices on protecting open space from development could also help protect the landscape quality. - Development of some regeneration sites could help in improving the landscape quality where they have a been long-empty industrial sites that result in a poor quality urban fringe. - Policy ENV3 should also help in the protection of special landscapes and enhance the transition from urban to rural. - 10.20 Potential adverse impacts: - Any of the proposed development on the periphery of towns and villages areas will have to be of a high quality design to protect the landscape quality. - 10.21 Recommendations and mitigation: - Implementation of a Green Infrastructure strategy for the County Borough will help identify areas of landscape in need of enhancing as part of multifunctional greenspace.
 New parks and open space is anticipated to be delivered over the plan period.